• Free Tours

 You just can’t miss the long parade of every single giant of Barcelona dancing down the medieval streets.

-• When: Saturday 24th (18:00h to 19:00h)
+• When: Wednesday 24th (18:00h)

-In this video you can see the Giants Parade (Cavalçata de La Mercè) together with many of the traditional activities at Festes de La Mercè:
+In this video, you can see the Giants Parade (Cavalçata de La Mercè) together with many of the traditional activities at Festes de La Mercè:

 Giants, dragons and beasts exhibitions